 My first guitar ever and the reason to play guitar was a cheap Gibson SG copy.
 I was always jealous of my friend who could play better and had a Strat copy.
 I finally bought an SG now since it has a unique distorted sound.
 The few times I will convert into a Hardrocker this is a great instrument.
 I think it is a fine instrument, although I can't tell since it is the only one I played since my youthdays.
 Definetly better than my copy back then lol!
 It is very resonant acoustically and great to play after I made some corrections to lower the strings.
 The guitar was not played much and serves me for studiowork.
-Not really my kind of instrument.
-Nice to have though!

 I bought this guitar against all the rules of vintage collecting.
 This guitar has been messed with.
 Someone even tried to fake the serialnumber into an early 60 one.
 I bought it from Rivington Guitars in New York who advertised it as such.

 It was also declared as "outstanding" which obviously wasn't meant for collecting or optical reasons.
 I do agree with them that it is outstanding on behalf of playing comfort, resonance and sound.
 Considering the market value it was rather expensive, since you get collector items a little above the price I paid.
 But lets face it: you won't get a guitar like this really cheaper unless it doesn't have these player qualities.
 There is no way you will get a Custom Shop guitar to sound like this one.
 In that respect it was a bargain, since any CC is above this price category.